athento/athento-nx-report/README.md

 </extension>
 ```

-Find below the hiperlink in your XHTML view or Widget to get the your report in PDF (in a default Nuxeo DM instance):
+Find below the hiperlink in your XHTML view or Widget to get your 'sample' report in PDF output format (in a default Nuxeo DM instance):

 ```
 http://localhost:8080/nuxeo/restAPI/jr/sample/report?output=pdf